umple/umple.orion/README.md

 # Development Setup

 ## 0.0 Windows Development
 A developemnt enviornemnt for umple.orion is supported on both Windows and Unix.
-If available, it we reccomend to use Linux to develop the umple.orion project because of the rigorus extra configuration required to set up and work with a Windows enviornment.
+If available, we reccomend to use Linux to develop the umple.orion project because of the rigorus extra configuration required to set up and work with a Windows enviornment.
 Similarly, for anyone deploying this system, it highly recomended to deploy on Linux servers.

 ## 0.1.
 Dependencies
  - [Docker](#2-docker-setup)